jabrielm92/artistmedia/README.md

 https://jabrielm92.github.io/artistmedia/
 An artist media app that puts the control back in the artists hands.
 In production.
 Built with React.
 Right now users can create an account, login, and upload media.
 The media is stored in Firebase.
 After media is stored, it plays on a media player.
-Furture features and components include, podcast recording and upload, video upload, inventory/cart feature to monetize.
+Future features and components include, podcast recording and upload, video upload, inventory/cart feature to monetize.
 Add commercials, make announcements, and connect directly to fans and supporters.
 <img width="960" alt="2023-06-12 (5)" src="https://github.com/jabrielm92/artistmedia/assets/122121464/9d1e0a5c-421b-4f22-a5b7-7579efbb9a4c">
 <img width="960" alt="2023-06-12 (6)" src="https://github.com/jabrielm92/artistmedia/assets/122121464/9b7cc3c6-27f2-4684-bd40-1a887bc76e8c">